saitamang/Hack-The-Box/Machine/wall/README.md

-# Wall Autopawn Script
+# Wall Autopwn Script

 Hi All,

 Script for active machine for Wall.
+ONLY for LINUX

 This script is only for user, and I still developing my script.
 I am not that good with python but I will keep learning.
 Kindly pm me if you have any doubt.